VALUATION AND BREAKS

 Following Bank of England money market reform on 18 May 2006, the presentation of the data was changed: Table B1.1.1 replaced Table B1.1.
 Consequently, the final observation in Table B1.1 is 17 May and the first observation for data in this table is 24 May (with the exception of Bank of England notes in circulation and notes in Banking Department which appear in both tables).
 The Bank Return now comprises a consolidated balance sheet, as well as separate balance sheets for Issue and Banking Departments.

 Data are collected from the Bank's financial records.
+The data reflect the accounting treatment of financial instruments prevalent at the time of reporting.

 From 24 May 2006, the new statements include detail on: